 The Primary Valuation only lists the name of the person or householder responsible for paying the tax or rates.
 In some cases a labourer or servant would pay their dues in labour to the landlord and so the occupier's name may not be recorded.
 This was a period that was leading into and emerging from the famine years and house occupiers and their dwellings were changing rapidly.
 Many of the houses recorded on the Ordnance Survey maps some years previously had fallen into ruin, or were unoccupied as a result of death or emigration at that time.
 Revisions were necessary, and these were conducted at intervals from the initial survey in 1854 to the abolishment of the rates on houses in rural areas in the 1970s.
 The change of the householder's name from husband to wife or from father to son can sometimes indicate the year of death of the former householder, and this can be useful where the death wasn't recorded elsewhare.
 Widows in particular usually retained the status of householder until they died, though they may have a married son living with them.

 The database here mentioned is a compilation of the successive names of householders in each identified house over this period of approximately 100 years.
 A sample area only is available for viewing on line here.
 This comprises the northern part of the village of Whitegate and adjoining area.
-The database for the entire parish of Clonrush is available to buy on a CD for viewing on Computer.
+The database for the entire parish of Clonrush and Mountshannon is available to buy on a CD for viewing on Computer.
 A CD player is not suitable for this as the CD contains clickable links.
 To view details on any particular house click on the house.

 To view the sample Whitegate area click here To view the the Coose area click here